jensecj/.dotfiles/README.md

 original [Zenburn colors](http://kippura.org/zenburnpage/), which is also how my window manager, terminal, and emacs are styled.

-*NOTE: the configuration is for awesome 3.5, probably does not work with 4+.*
+For keybindings, etc. look at the relevant files (e.g. rc.lua for awesomewm, i3.conf for i3, aliases.zsh/keybindings.zsh for terminal, ...)

-For keybindings, etc. look at the files (e.g. rc.lua for awesomewm, aliases.zsh/keybindings.zsh for terminal, ...)
+*NOTE: the configuration is for awesome 3.5, likely does not work with 4+. not updating it yet, because I'm curently using i3*